EVIDENTIARY BREATH INSTRUMENTS

-Discussion of Approved Instruments, Approved Screening Devices, Approved Drug Screening Equipment, Alcohol Standards, and Wet-bath Simulators used by Police in Canada.
+Discussion of Approved Instruments, Approved Screening Devices, Approved Drug Screening Equipment, Alcohol Standards, and Wet-bath Simulators used by Police in Canada to screen at roadside or to establish "conclusive proof" of excess Blood Alcohol Concentration

 This site promotes discussion among defence lawyers in Canada.
 It deals with transparency in the quality assurance and quality control measures used by police respecting evidentiary breath testing equipment.
 As instruments age, they require maintenance to ensure that all of their systems function in accordance with the manufacturer's specifications.
 Modern approved instruments measure time, mouth alcohol, breath volume, breath flow, radio frequency interference, ambient conditions, chemical interferents, and other values, and match them against internal and external standards.
 As time passes, systems and sensors get dirty or unstable, clock batteries weaken, and calibration drifts.